 Q: What's the difference between a chimney sweep and a chimney inspector?

-A: Great question.
-A chimney sweep focuses on cleaning—removing creosote, soot, and debris.
-A chimney inspection evaluates the entire system for safety and functionality.
-I’m certified to do both, and I always include a basic Level 1 inspection with every cleaning service.
-Think of it like the difference between a car wash and a safety inspection.
+A: Good question.
+A sweep is about cleaning, pulling out the creosote, soot, and debris.
+An inspection is about checking the whole system over for safety and how well it works.
+I'm certified for both, and I throw a basic Level 1 inspection in with every cleaning.
+Think of a sweep as the car wash and an inspection as the safety check.
+You want both, just not always on the same day.

 Q: Can I burn wood during high wind warnings?

-A: I strongly advise against it.
-High winds can cause downdrafts that push smoke and embers back into your home.
-They can also carry sparks further, increasing wildfire risk.
-When wind gusts exceed 40 mph, keep your fireplace closed.
+A: I'd hold off.
+High wind can cause downdrafts that push smoke and embers back into your house, and it'll carry sparks a lot further once they're loose, which is a real wildfire risk out here.
+When gusts top 40 mph, keep the fireplace shut.

-Q: How do I know if I need chimney repair or replacement?
+Q: How do I know if I need chimney repair or a full replacement?

 - Visible cracks or gaps in the exterior masonry

-- Interior water damage or rust on the amper
+- Water damage or rust showing up on the damper

-- Tile liner pieces falling into the firebox
+- Tile liner pieces dropping down into the firebox

-If I find three or more of these issues, we’re often looking at significant repair work or partial rebuild.
+Find three or more of those on one chimney and we're usually talking about serious repair work or a partial rebuild.

 Q: What permits do I need for chimney work in Peyton?